The reasons for entering the Great War were as varied as the many countries involved.

 As Europe moved closer to war, tumultuous times were engulfing other countries.
 President Porfirio Diaz was forced to flee Mexico as countrymen revolted over hard economic times.

-Our fifth-annual 2018 cemetery tour is coming in early November.
+Our fifth-annual 2018 cemetery tour is coming on Saturday, November 3.

 Tickets will be available online in October.